haesleinhuepf/clearcontrol-plugin/README.md

 A simple Fiji plugin to open the spim data aquired from the Bscope at the Myers Lab

-Bscope data is currently saved in the following structure
+data is currently saved in the following structure

 * <DATASETNAME>